nwjs/grunt-nw-builder/README.md

 Type: `String`
 Default value: `false`

 MAC ONLY: The path to your credits.html file.
+If your don't provide your own it will use the one provided by node-webkit

 #### options.keep_nw
 Type: `Boolean`